zoevas/Intervention_prediction/README.md

 ## Description
 ### Cohort Selection (```preprocess/1_Intubation_cohort_selection.py```)
+Patients who are younger than 15 years old are excluded.
+Only first ICU admission that took at least one day and less than 10 days are retrieved.
+The final cohort is 34472.
+The patients, icu stays and admission tables are joined in order to compute patient's age, and other information.
+From the charted events and lab events, 17 different variables are retrieved.

 ### Preprocessing of the dataset (```preprocess/2_Intubation_preprocess.py```)
 For the preprocessing, we have been based on the preprocessing pipeline of this paper: